smwhite24/project_1/README.md

 Zillow Data was sourced on 7/9/2024.
 Zillow data is monthly median sales prices per metro area that is smoothed and seasonally adjusted.
-We just data for all home types (single family home rentals and condos) as well as exclusively look at single family rentals.
+We use data for all home types (single family home rentals and condos) as well as exclusively single family rentals.